 Some other film, design and advertising work: Anti-gravity spherical aluminium TV, Strikeclone Gun for the film Fortress, Loch Ness monster, miniature nuclear bunker, carbon fibre body brace for Superman flying rig, acrylic íce' sculpture, puppeteered silicon fish, world's largest pinscreen Australian Bureau of Statistics Census / National Museum Australia , 27m long 'Waveform' sculpture for Circular Quay Railway Station, Millennium Nouveau cast resin bowl, synthetic snow and ice, mud men masks, test roll car crash for Kandagar film, safety rigs and fire effects.

-Probably one of the coolest things I've designed is the Xemu Xeno Lamp - commonly referred to as the 'alien baby lamp'.
-The Global Xenoarchaeology Field Research Team is very secretive, however the concept is to utilise recovered alien artefacts to produce replica items for the market so as to fund the further exploration of crashed spacecraft and other abandoned alien technology which can be found on all continents, if one knows where and how to look.
+Probably one of the coolest things I've designed is the Xemu Xeno Lamp - commonly referred to as the 'Alien Baby Lamp'.
+The Global Xenoarchaeology Field Research Team whom I work with is very secretive, however the concept is to utilise recovered alien artifacts to produce replica items for the general market so as to fund the further exploration of crashed spacecraft and other abandoned alien technology which can be found on all continents - if one knows where and how to look.
 Around 70,000 of these were produced and led to five years work as a freelance concept designer with a factory on mainland China.
 I still collaborate with Global Xeno.